Truncated theta series from the Bailey lattice: The three classical truncated theta series

 \section{The three classical truncated theta series}

-In this section, we will study the truncated forms for Euler’s pentagonal number theorem, Gauss’ theta series on triangular numbers and square numbers.
-As applications, the nonnegativity of the corresponding coefficients can be directly derived which will bring us some inequalities for certain partition functions.
+In this section, we will study the truncated forms for Euler's pentagonal number theorem, Gauss' theta series on triangular numbers and square numbers.
+As applications, the nonnegativity of the corresponding coefficients can be directly derived which will lead to some inequalities for certain partition functions.

-It is straightforward to see that the truncated Euler’s pentagonal number theorem as given in Theorem \ref{thm-1} can be deduced by taking $ k=1 $ and $ i=0 $ in Theorem \ref{lem-thm-1}.
-First, we show that our truncated form for Euler’s pentagonal number theorem is equivalent to Andrews and Merca's result \eqref{trun-euler} by verifying the following identity.
+It is straightforward to see that the truncated Euler's pentagonal number theorem as given in Theorem \ref{thm-1} can be deduced by taking $ k=1 $ and $ i=0 $ in Theorem \ref{lem-thm-1}.
+First, we show that our truncated form for Euler's pentagonal number theorem is equivalent to Andrews and Merca's result \eqref{trun-euler} by verifying the following identity.